top of page

 METHOD

-1. In a small bowl, mix the olive oil, lemon juice and zest, garlic and GAUCHO.
+1. In a small bowl mix the olive oil, lemon juice and zest, garlic and GAUCHO seasoning.

 2. Place salmon pieces, capsicum and red onion in a large mixing bowl and toss briefly.

 3. Pour the marinade over the salmon and toss again to make sure the salmon is well coated with the marinade.
-Let the fish marinate for about 15 to 20 minutes.
+Let the fish marinate for about 15-20 mins.

 5. Heat the barbecue on high then turn down to medium heat.

 6. Arrange salmon skewers on top and cover the grill.
-Grill salmon skewers for 3 to 4 minutes, lid down to get the smoke circulating.
-Turn skewers over and cook for another 3 to 4 minutes depending on how you like your salmon cooked.
+Grill salmon skewers for 3-4 mins lid down to get the smoke circulating.
+Turn skewers over and cook for another 3-4 mins depending on how you like your salmon cooked.

 TO SERVE